Tommy and Tuppence: Biography

-Thomas "Tommy" Beresford is introduced as a young redheaded Englishman who fought in the Great War, wounded twice.
+In their first case, The Secret Adversary (1922), Thomas "Tommy" Beresford is introduced as a young redheaded Englishman who fought in the Great War, wounded twice.
 Prudence L. "Tuppence" Cowley is introduced as a young woman with black bobbed hair.
 She is one of several children of a conservative archdeacon, and served in the Voluntary Aid Detachment during the Great War.

 With the Great War over, jobs are scarce and both characters are unemployed.
 They are childhood friends and reunite after the war.
 They agree to start their own business as The Young Adventurers.
 They are soon hired by Mr Carter, a British intelligence leader.
 They are asked to search for Jane Finn, a survivor of 's sinking who disappeared along with documents of a secret treaty.

 Following the successful conclusion of their first case, Tommy is chosen as the heir of a rich uncle.
 Having fallen in love during the case, Tommy and Tuppence are engaged to marry.

-Their second recorded case has them hired by Mr Carter again, on behalf of a government intelligence agency.
-They are placed as the new owners of the International Detective Agency, a recently cleaned-out spy stronghold.
+In their second recorded case, A Fairy in the Flat, they are rehired by Mr Carter, on behalf of a government intelligence agency.
+They are placed as the new owners of Theodore Blunt's International Detective Agency, a recently cleaned-out spy stronghold.
 Their real mission is to intercept enemy messages, but in the meantime they handle their agency's cases.

-The two successfully apprehend No. 16, a Soviet spy, and then decide to give up the agency.
+In the Partners in Crime collection short story "The Man Who Was No. 16", the two successfully apprehend No. 16, a Soviet spy, and then decide to give up the agency.
 At that point, Tuppence reveals to Tommy that she is pregnant.

-Their third recorded case takes place during World War II, and the couple has reached their middle age.
+Their third recorded case, N or M?
+(1941), takes place during World War II, and the couple has reached their middle age.
 They had retired from British intelligence long ago, and they were feeling sidelined.
 They are recruited by British intelligence again, to hunt German spies and fifth columnists.
 Their years out of service mean that they are unknown to traitors within British intelligence.

-Their fourth case takes place when the two are a mature couple.
+Their fourth case, By the Pricking of My Thumbs (1968), takes place when the two are a mature couple.
 Tommy's aunt Ada dies in the retirement home Sunny Ridge, and Ada's acquaintance Mrs Lancaster disappears soon afterwards.
 Tuppence is determined to locate the missing woman, and in the process learns of an unsolved series of child murders.
 Tuppence slowly realizes that she may be the killer's next victim.

-Their fifth and last case takes place when the couple are elderly and at least in their 70s.
+Their fifth and last case, Postern of Fate (1973), takes place when the couple are elderly and in at least their 70s.
 They have reached their retirement years, and purchase an old house in a quiet village in order to live out their retirement in peace.
 But an old book within the house contains a coded message, concerning the "unnatural" death of Mary Jordan.
 The elderly couple decide to investigate a cold case.